 If you have been injured in a motorcycle collision in New York, there is a lot you need to know.
 The same is true if you have lost a loved one in a riding accident.
 While the law provides you with clear legal rights, asserting your rights can be a challenge, and injured riders and their families will often face long and difficult roads to recovery.

-Get your free and confidential consultation with one of our motorcycle accident lawyers in Albany, NY
+Get your free and confidential consultation with one of our motorcycle accident lawyers.

 Our lawyers have handled hundreds of motorcycle accident claims over the past 30 years.
 With offices in Albany and Saratoga Springs, we represent clients throughout the Capital District metropolitan area.